LOS ALAMITOS, Calif., 28 September 2022

 - Technical Committee on Computational Life Sciences (TCCLS).

-Awardees will be presented a plaque and will be recognized by IEEE Computer Society’s TCHPC and SC21 websites, newsletters, and archives.
-They will receive complimentary technical program registration, hotel accommodation at SC21 as well as complimentary IEEE/IEEE CS membership for one year.
+Awardees will be presented with a plaque and will be recognized by IEEE Computer Society’s TCHPC and SC22 websites, newsletters, and archives.
+They will receive complimentary technical program registration, hotel accommodation at SC22 as well as complimentary IEEE/IEEE CS membership for one year.

-IEEE-CS will present the awards at SC21, America’s Center in St. Louis on Thursday, November 18 from 12:45-1:30 p.m.
-Full information of the conference can be found at http://sc21.supercomputing.org/ .
+IEEE-CS will present the awards at SC22 in Dallas on Thursday, November 17 from 12:45-1:30 p.m. in the Dallas Ballroom/Omni Hotel.
+Full information about the conference can be found at https://sc22.supercomputing.org/.

 For more details, visit the official IEEE-CS TCHPC page at http://tc.computer.org/tchpc/home-page/page-of-awards/.